 2.2 TYPES OF DECOMPOSITION

 Soil decomposition involves multiple types, each driven by distinct biological, chemical, and environmental processes that degrade biological material and recycle nutrients.
 Biological decomposition is the most prevalent type, where microorganisms like bacteria, fungi, and actinomycetes secrete enzymes that decompose organic matter releasing essential nutrients into the soil.
 This microbial action varies by soil type and climate, influencing the speed and efficiency of nutrient cycling (Trivedi et al. 2022).
 Chemical decomposition, often facilitated by natural soil pH levels and oxygen availability, involves oxidation, hydrolysis, and other reactions that alter organic matter, making it more accessible for microbial activity.
 Chemical weathering of minerals also releases nutrients, further enriching the soil matrix (Jansson & Hofmockel, 2020).
 Physical decomposition encompasses processes like freeze-thaw cycles, water movement, and root growth, which physically fragment organic material and area of contact for microbial attatchment (Ge et al. 2021).
 Lastly, photodecomposition occurs when sunlight, especially ultraviolet rays, degrades surface litter and organic compounds, especially in arid and semi-arid soils, impacting organic matter decomposition and carbon cycling (Shi et al. 2023).
 Each of these types contributes uniquely to soil fertility and ecosystem health, highlighting the complexity and interdependence of decomposition processes.
 Soil decomposition occurs primarily through aerobic and anaerobic processes, each shaped by the existence or lack of air and the particular microbial communities they support.
 Aerobic decomposition takes place in oxygen-rich environments, where bacteria and fungi decompose organic matter efficiently and release energy, carbon dioxide, together with nutrients such as nitrogen, and phosphorus.
 This process, prevalent in well-drained soils, generates more energy for microbial activity, resulting in faster decomposition rates and greater nutrient cycling to support plant growth.
 Aerobic decomposition is particularly important to sustain soil fertility and structure, as it produces stable biological material that aids to sustain soil fertility (Jansson & Hofmockel, 2020).In contrast, anaerobic decomposition occurs in oxygen-deprived environments, such as waterlogged soils, and is dominated by different microorganisms, including facultative bacteria and archaea.
-These living being degrade biologocal matter more slowly, producing by-products such as methane, hydrogen sulfide, and organic acids.
+These living being degrade biological matter more slowly, producing by-products such as methane, hydrogen sulfide, and organic acids.
 Although slower than aerobic decomposition, anaerobic processes are essential in wetlands and flooded soils, where they aid in nutrient cycling and carbon storage.
 Methanogens, a type of archaea involved in anaerobic decomposition, are responsible for methane production, a greenhouse gas of concern in climate change studies (Shi et al. 2023; Trivedi et al. 2022).
 Both processes are integral to soil ecology, with each supporting unique microbial communities play a crucial role in shaping soil health and carbon dynamics differently.
 The balance between aerobic and anaerobic decomposition in soils is influenced by factors like environmental conditions such as moisture, temperature, and soil texture, which determine the overall rate and nature of organic matter breakdown (Daniel, 2020).

 2.3.
 BIOLOGICAL AGENTS IN DECOMPOSITION: